Yaad Rakhegi Duniya: Plot

 Vicky Anand has just graduated from college with honors and decides to celebrate.
 An accident leads him to the hospital and the shocking discovery that he's suffering from a terminal illness.
 He decides to move to the lush, green locales of Ooty, a hill-station hoping to find peace and solitude, where he meets Naina, a precocious young woman who enjoy playing pranks.
-Vicky finds support and encouragement befriending her and eventually falls in love with the mischievous and outgoing Naina, who also suffers from a terminal illness.
+Vicky finds support and encouragement befriending her and eventually falls in love with the mischievous and outgoing Naina, who also has a terminal illness.
 Vicky learns of Naina's illness, and discusses this with her father, who is a doctor, who confirms it, saying that there is no cure.
 Despite this, Vicky wants to marry her.
 When Vicky's mother comes to visit her son, he tells her about his love for Naina, and she is delighted.
 She rushes over to meet Naina for the first time, and is pleased with Vicky's choice.
 Then unknowingly she blurts out a truth so devastating, that it will change Naina's final remaining days forever.